Yiyuiii/solver4turingmachine/README.md

 # Solver for Turing Machine (Board Game)

 This is a solver for the board game: Turing Machine.

 For personal usage, the codes are relatively simple in logic.
-Some questions are missing but filling in is quite easy.
+Some validators are missing but the filling is quite easy.

 ## :rocket: Usage